Phil Batt

-Philip Eugene Batt (March 4, 1927 – March 4, 2023) was an American politician who served as the 29th Governor of Idaho from 1995 to 1999.
-A member of the Republican Party, Batt had previously served as the 35th Lieutenant Governor of Idaho, Chair of the Idaho Republican Party, and as a member of the Idaho Legislature.
+Philip Eugene Batt (March 4, 1927 – March 4, 2023) was an American politician who served as the 29th governor of Idaho from 1995 to 1999.
+A member of the Republican Party, Batt had previously served as the 35th lieutenant governor, chair of the Idaho Republican Party, and as a member of the Idaho Legislature.

 Early life and education

 Born in Wilder, Idaho, Batt was the fifth and youngest child of John and Elizabeth Karn Batt.
 He graduated from Wilder High School.
 Batt served sixteen months in the United States Army Air Forces during and after World War II at Lowry Field, Colorado, working as a clerk discharging veterans.
 He then returned to the University of Idaho and studied chemical engineering, lived in the dorms, and led a dance band, playing clarinet and tenor saxophone.
 (Half a century later as governor, Batt played with Lionel Hampton in Moscow, Idaho at the jazz legend's UI festival.)